 Summer Berry Drizzle Loaf Cake

 I’ve really made the most of berries this year as we planted raspberries, blueberries and blackberries for the first time in our garden; we were quite lucky with how much they yielded, especially the blueberries.

-This summer berry drizzle loaf cake was so simple to make – everything thrown into the food processor, and off you go.
-Just how I like my cakes.
-Add any berries you have (either frozen or fresh), and when ready, top it with some cream if you’re feeling daring, and enjoy.
+I love the versatility of this cake.
+You can add whatever berries you have (either frozen or fresh), and when ready, top it with some cream if you’re feeling daring, and enjoy.

+Summer Berry Drizzle Loaf Cake